CounterpartyXCP/Documentation/Developers/API.md

 the specific comparison logic used, please see [this page](http://www.sqlite.org/lang_expr.html).

 ###Transaction Encodings

-All ``create_`` API calls return an *unsigned raw transaction serialization* as a hex-encoded string (i.e. the same format that ``bitcoind`` returns with its raw transaction API calls).
-This raw transaction's inputs must then be signed (i.e. via Bitcoin core, a 3rd party Bitcoin library like Bitcore, etc), and then can be broadcast on the Bitcoin network.

 The exact form and format of this unsigned raw transaction string is specified via the ``encoding`` and ``pubkey`` parameters on each ``create_`` API call.